syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

 <tr>
 <td>
 PostFormReportAction</td><td>
-Action (HttpPost) method for posting the request for report exporting.
-It requires only in ASP.NET Core platform</td></tr>
+Action (HttpPost) method for posting the request to export the report.
+It requires only in ASP.NET Core platform.</td></tr>
 <tr>
 <td>
 OnInitReportOptions</td><td>
-Report initialization method that is triggered when report begins to be processed.</td></tr>
+Triggers the report initialization method when the report has to be processed.</td></tr>
 <tr>
 <td>
 OnReportLoaded</td><td>
-Report loaded method that is triggered when report and sub report begin loading.</td></tr>
+Triggers the report loaded method when loading the report and subreport.</td></tr>
 </table>

 ### ReportHelper

-The class `ReportHelper` contains helper methods that helps process Post/Get request from ReportViewer control and returns the response to ReportViewer control.
+The class `ReportHelper` contains helper methods that helps process Post/Get request from the ReportViewer control and returns the response to the ReportViewer control.
 The `ReportHelper` has the following methods.

 <table>
 <tr>